islam-adel-eng/islam-adel-eng.github.io/_tabs/about.md

 order: 4
 ---

-An EEE student, interested in embedded systems.
+An EEE student, interested in embedded systems and circuit design.